dsoffner/fuse-introlab/lab02/README.md

     ![06-configure-apicast.png](./img/06-configure-apicast.png)

+1. (Optional) If you get a message "Introducing a brand new APIcast", upgrade to the latest proxy by clicking on "Start using the latest APIcast".
 1. Click on the **add the Base URL of your API and save the configuration** button
 1. Fill in the information for accessing your API.
-The private Base URL is the camel servlet and default port `<HOST-SERVER-IP>:8080`, for example `172.17.0.1:8080` For this lab, we are going to use the route from the APIcast Gateway deployed on Openshift: `http://customer-api-staging-3scalegateway.<OPENSHIFT-SERVER-IP>.xip.io:8080` for staging and `http://customer-api-production-3scalegateway.<OPENSHIFT-SERVER-IP>.nip.io:8080` for production.
+The private Base URL is the camel servlet and default port `<HOST-SERVER-IP>:8080`, for example `172.17.0.1:8080`.
+For this lab, we are going to use the route from the APIcast Gateway deployed on Openshift: `http://customer-api-staging-3scalegateway.<OPENSHIFT-SERVER-IP>.xip.io:8080` for staging and `http://customer-api-production-3scalegateway.<OPENSHIFT-SERVER-IP>.nip.io:8080` for production.

     ![07-baseurl-configuration.png](./img/07-baseurl-configuration.png)